TianlaiProject/tldev/tlgnss/README.md

 This code will read and save GNSS raw message to standard RINEX file.

+Note:

-Note: The GNSS receiver is installed in digital room.
+1. The GNSS receiver is installed in digital room.

+2. Due to hardware limitation, by now, only serial connection is supported.
+If to use tcp connection, some parts of the codes must be modified before running properly.

 # Usage